SecretNest/ImageStore/doc/cmdlet/Folder/SearchFolder.md

 # Search-ImageStoreFolder
-Searches all folders records which matches the conditions provided.
+Searches all records of folders which matches the conditions provided.

 Alias: SearchFolder